cod3licious/ml_exercises/README.md

 ## Course Overview

 For an optimal learning experience, the chapters from the [machine learning book](https://franziskahorn.de/mlbook/) should be interleaved with quizzes and programming exercises as shown below.
-Additionally, you should take notes in the workbook while working through the materials.
+Additionally, you should take notes in the [workbook](/other/ml_course_workbook.pdf) while working through the materials.

-**Important:** Please make note of all questions that arise while working through the materials.
+**Important:** Please make a note of all questions that arise while working through the materials.
 At the beginning of each group session, we'll collect everyone's questions and discuss them.

-You can also find the course syllabus on the last page of the [course description](/ml_course_description.pdf), which explicitly lists all the sections of the book for each block.
+You can also find the course syllabus on the last page of the [course description](/ml_course_description.pdf), which explicitly lists the sections of the book for each block.

 ---